 Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) at grade; a 'low' sensitivity with less than 4,000 AADT, a 'medium' sensitivity with 4,000 to 8,000 AADT, a 'high' sensitivity with over 8,000 to 16,000 AADT and a 'very high' sensitivity with over 16,000 AADT.
 The significance of effect will be determined based on the magnitude of impact (as per GEART), receptor sensitivity and professional judgement.
 Road safety / vulnerable road users.
 The potential effect on users of the road, particularly. pedestrians/cyclists.
 An examination of the existing collisions occurring on the haul routes for construction over the previous three-year period will be undertaken to identify any areas of the highway with concentrations of collisions with similar patterns, or roads with collision rates that are higher than national averages (Road Casualties Great Britain, DfT, for the most recent year available).
 This will be undertaken upon confirmation of the preferred onshore ECC and OnSS location and establishment of the proposed routeing within the AoS.
 These sites will be considered sensitive to changes in traffic flows (sensitive receptors) and therefore a more detailed analysis of significance will be undertaken in the context of the proposals.
 The significance of effect will be determined based on the magnitude of impact, receptor sensitivity and professional judgement.
 The OCTMP will set out a range of management measures that would be implemented (to be developed in detail post consent) to mitigate any road safety issues identified.
 Dust and dirt.
-The potential effect of dust, dirt and other detritus being brought onto the road.
-The AADT percentage impacts identified will be used to assess against GEART which indicates that traffic flows would have to increase by more than 30% in order for a 'minor' change to occur and 60% for a 'moderate' or 'major' change.
-The significance of effect will be determined based on the magnitude of impact, receptor sensitivity and professional judgement.
-Abnormal Indivisible A qualitative assessment of the proposed AIL will be undertaken.
+The potential effect of dust, dirt and other detritus being brought onto the road. indicates that traffic flows would have to increase by more than 30% in order for a 'minor' Abnormal Indivisible The potential effect on A qualitative assessment of the proposed AIL will be undertaken.
 Once the haul route for Loads (AIL). existing road users and local residents caused by any AIL has been identified, swept path analyses (and structural assessments if required) will be undertaken as part of an Abnormal Load Assessment Report (ALAR) to identify any

 Impact Description Proposed Approach To Assessment Including Description Of Any New Data Collation Required And Any Analyses (Such As Modelling) the movement of abnormal loads. sections of the route that might require improvements (which may be temporary) to allow the safe movement of the AIL to the construction site.
 The significance of effect will be determined based on the magnitude of impact, receptor sensitivity and professional judgement.
 Users of PRoW.
 The potential effect of users of PRoW.
 Upon confirmation of the preferred onshore ECC and OnSS location, all PRoW directly affected will be identified using the definitive map.
 This would take account of access roads and haul roads where these cross PRoW, and any that connect to those and therefore indirectly impacted.
 The qualitative assessment of the impacts of construction works affecting the PRoW will be undertaken using the criteria in DMRB LA112 and professional judgement.
 The assessment will be cross referenced with the assessment within Section 9.3.
-Mitigation measures for each PRoW will be identified, which may include managed crossing, temporary diversions or temporary closures in some cases.
+Operation and Mainte Mitigation measures for each PRoW will be identified, which may include managed crossing, temporary diversions or temporary closures in some cases.
 The mitigation will be agreed with consultees and incorporated into an Outline PRoW Management Plan.

-Operation and Mainte nance N/A Decommissioning Impacts during decommissioning.
-Decommissioning impacts: similar in nature to those during construction but would be more limited in geographical extent and timescale.
-At this stage the future baseline conditions cannot be predicted accurately and both the proposals for decommissioning and the future regulatory context are unknown.
-It is proposed to assume that impacts from decommissioning would be similar to those for construction (albeit over a reduced timescale and affecting a smaller area since the assets will already be in situ) and that a similar range of embedded mitigation measures would be implemented, which will be set out in the Project decommissioning plan.
+N/A